Who We Are

 As our reputation in the British-Irish market continued to strengthen, our projects and capabilities continued to grow as well.
 In 2015, we were awarded the Central section of the Thames Tideway Tunnel in London and formed the FUSION JV with Morgan Sindall and BAM Nuttall; as a way to connect the expertise, innovation and resources of each leading firm and provide engineering solutions for large, complex infrastructure in the UK and across the world.
 This same year, one of our engineers won the Rising Star of the Year Award and were awarded 4 new substantial contracts as a Heathrow Q6 Delivery Integrator.

-In 2017 we reached several milestones including the opening of the Eastern Bay Link project in Wales, the competition of the 3.2 km tunnel on the Northern Line Extension, the release of our low carbon infrastructure report in support of the UK´s Green Building Council, the launch of a 100% electric fleet of zero-emission vehicles across our airport project and the creation of the Stop.
+In the same year we reached several milestones including the opening of the Eastern Bay Link project in Wales, the competition of the 3.2 km tunnel on the Northern Line Extension, the release of our low carbon infrastructure report in support of the UK´s Green Building Council, the launch of a 100% electric fleet of zero-emission vehicles across our airport project and the creation of the Stop.
 Make A Change, Health & Wellbeing week to promote improvements in construction.

 Our consistent health and safety practices across our business placed us in the top 2.5% of applicants for the British Safety Council Awards in 2018.
 In this same year, we signed the Inclusive Culture Pledge to mark our commitment to remain a highly diverse company, while six if our employees were finalists at the Women in Construction & Engineering Awards.